ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>How Android 15’s Edge-to-Edge Feature Impacts Jetpack Compose Development</blockquote>

 <h3>4.
-Times are changing, so we’re consolidating - <a href="https://medium.com/mcdonalds-technical-blog/times-are-changing-so-were-consolidating-ee808dcd5762" target="_blank" rel="noopener noreferrer">link</a></h3>
+Create a spotlight effect with CameraX and Jetpack Compose - <a href="https://medium.com/androiddevelopers/create-a-spotlight-effect-with-camerax-and-jetpack-compose-8a7fa5b76641" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `McDonald’s Technical Blog`**
+✍️ **posted by `Android Developers`**

-<blockquote>Discover how McDonald’s revamped its Global Mobile App to streamline user experience and enhance maintainability.</blockquote>
+<blockquote>Part 3 — Explore how to overlay Compose UI elements on top of your camera preview for a richer user experience.</blockquote>

 <h3>5.
 Displaying all SwiftUI Previews in a Storybook app - <a href="https://medium.com/eureka-engineering/displaying-all-swiftui-previews-in-a-storybook-app-1dd8e925d777" target="_blank" rel="noopener noreferrer">link</a></h3>